What is a credit card CVV or CVC number?

 A CVV or CVC is a security number that's printed on your credit card and is usually needed when you shop online.
 Here’s how it works.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you're using your credit card to make a purchase online or over the phone, you'll usually be asked to provide the name on your card, the account number, expiration date and something called your CCV or CVC number.
-These three or four digits are located on the back of your card and are used to help secure your finances when using your card.
-Use this guide to find out what these numbers means, what they're used for and how they help protect your credit card.
+If you're using your credit card to make a payment online or over the phone, you'll usually be asked for the name on your card, the card number, expiration date and something called your CVC or CVV number.

 What is a CVV or CVC number?

-Your CVV number (or card verification value) or CVC (card verification code) on your credit card or debit card is a three or four-digit number on your card.
-If you have a Visa or Mastercard branded credit or debit card, it'll be a 3 digit number located on the back of your card.
-If you're using an American Express issued card, the CVV will be a four-digit number found on the front of your card.
+If you have a Visa or Mastercard credit card or debit card, the CVV will be a 3-digit number on the back of your card.
+If you have an American Express card, the CVV will be a 4-digit number found on the front of your card.

 Is a CVV or CVC number called anything else?